RamSailopal/Doc-Scan/README.md

 # Running your own examples

-Once a form is printed, filled and scanned, add it to the pdfscan folder and change the referenced image paths in the script **pdfscan/scan.py** to the paths of the jpeg you created.
+Once a form is printed, filled and scanned, add it to the pdfscan folder.
 Once this has been done run:

+    docker exec -it pdfscan /bin/bash -c 'cd /home/pdfscan && python3 scan1.py <imagefilename> > <nameofoutputfile>'

+i.e.

-    docker exec -it pdfscan /bin/bash -c 'cd /home/pdfscan && python3 scan.py > someout.txt'
+    docker exec -it pdfscan /bin/bash -c 'cd /home/pdfscan && python3 scan1.py scannedimage.jpg > outputtext.txt'

+The output data will then be available to be viewed in the file **pdfscan/outputtext.txt**

 # Improvements